One of a series of signs installed in 1998 at the entrances to the town centre.

 Bel-vue, Acton Hill after restoration

 In the 1920's the shops were - dining rooms, picture frame maker, a dressmaker and a general dealer., the latter two had transformed to a hairdresser and tobacconist, and a children's cloths shop.
 The shops in the 1930's were an antique shop, a tobacconist and a sign-writer.
 Frances Bond, writing of living in the property during the 1930's and 40's said that the house had only gas lighting, and that she was told the property was haunted, a view reinforced by the previous occupant being an undertaker.
-In the 1980's the eastern end of the building was used as a Chinese restaurant.
+From 1966 to the early 1980's the eastern end of the building (numbers 270-274) was used as a Chinese restaurant.

 In 1989, there was doubt placed upon the future building because of plans to realign the road at the Gunnersbury Lane Junction would have required part of the building to be demolished.
 The plans changed, but the building was still in need of attention.
 More recently, extensive work has been done to restore the characteristic historic appearance, clearly shown in 19th century pictures of Acton Hill.